-Kawasaki Ninja’s amazing ignition noise is good enough to give someone the best shivers in their lives.
-The Ninja 300 is a 300 cc motorbike which is apparently on in the company’s lower range motorbikes, yet the Kawasaki Ninja 300 is one of the best 300 cc motorbikes in the segment.
+Kawasaki Ninja 300 Vs Yamaha YZF-R3: Kawasaki Ninja’s amazing ignition noise is good enough to give someone the best shivers in their lives.
+The Ninja 300 is a 300 cc motorbike which is on in the company’s lower range motorbikes, yet the Kawasaki Ninja 300 is one of the best 300 cc motorbikes in the segment.
 On the other hand, Yamaha YZF-R3 is another 300 cc motorbike in its worthiest pride and glory.
-Yamaha India launched the YZF-R3 model in August 2015 and it’s imported as a Completely Knocked Down (CKD) motorbike in India, later assembled in home grounds.
+Yamaha India launched the YZF-R3 model in August 2015 and it’s imported as a Completely Knocked Down (CKD) motorbike in India, later assembled on home grounds.
 Yamaha YZF-R3 is slightly on the higher sides in terms of engine displacement and lower in the price, vice versa for Kawasaki Ninja 300’s case.
-If you want to stay budget friendly in India then Yamaha YZF-R3 is the one you should get.
-On the other hand, a Kawasaki Ninja 300 offers the best in class performance that’s one of its kind.
+If you want to stay budget-friendly in India then Yamaha YZF-R3 is the one you should get.
+On the other hand, a Kawasaki Ninja 300 offers the best-in-class performance that’s one of its kind.

 Kawasaki Ninja 300

 - Comfortable seating for both rider and pillion.
-With a low profile seating, rider gets utmost comfort and stability.
-There’s foot pegs for the pillion so they can seat in comfort and secure themselves as well.
+With low-profile seating, the rider gets the utmost comfort and stability.
+There are footpegs for the pillion so they can seat in comfort and secure themselves as well.

 - 4 lacs is a pretty high price tag for a motorbike.
 Unless you are super enthusiastic about motorbikes, you may not want to spend this much.

 - Low mileage, around 15-20 km in city riding.

 - The pillion seat is smaller and located high; could be a problem for some.